Public Blog API

 Use the Public Blog API when:

-• Your site is built with a static site generator (Astro, Next.js, Hugo, Gatsby, 11ty, etc.)
+- Your site is built with a static site generator (Astro, Next.js, Nuxt, Hugo, Gatsby, 11ty, etc.)

-If you use WordPress, Ghost, or Webflow, you don't need this — use the direct publishing integrations instead.
+If you use WordPress, Ghost, Webflow, or Zepio, you don't need this — use the direct publishing integrations instead, which push posts straight into your CMS.

 theStacc generates and stores your blog content.
-The Public Blog API exposes that content as JSON.
-Your static site fetches it at build time and generates static HTML pages.
+The Public Blog API exposes the published posts for one project as JSON.
+Your static site fetches them at build time and generates static HTML pages.

 theStacc generates blog → stored in theStacc database